Miguel9Angel/Neural-Network/README.md

 ![preview](./assets/BestModelRandSearchCost_Accuracy.png)

-This porject goal is to make a general neural network with some of the most important configurations to understand the basic of functionality of a neural network.
+This project goal is to make a general neural network with some of the most important configurations to understand the basic of functionality of a neural network.
 Test it with different data sets and track it's performance with differents hyperparameters

 ## 📊 Dataset